ryanschmidt/media-query-js/README.md

 # Media Query -> JS

-Set your media query breakpoints in CSS and use those breakpoints in JS.
+Use your CSS breakpoints in JS.

 ## Requirements